hariszaf/pema/README.md

 After you run the command above, you have now built a Docker container, in which you can work with P.E.M.A.

-P.E.M.A. gives you the opportunity, among others, to BLAST your data, in case you want to.
+P.E.M.A. gives you the opportunity, among others, to **BLAST** your data, in case you want to.

-In this and only in this case, you need to tell P.E.M.A. where to find your BLAST database.
+In this and only in this case, you need to tell P.E.M.A. **where** to find your **BLAST database**.
 So, in this case, you skip the previous command, and execute the commands below,specifying the path to where your data and the BLAST database are stored, i.e. changing the path_to_my_data and the path_to_BLAST_Database accordingly:

 ```